-41 The same open sources indicate this aircraft continues to operate on flights within Iran to include a May 11, 2020 flight from Tehran, Iran to Kerman, Iran.
+&lt;sup>41 The same open sources indicate this aircraft continues to operate on flights within Iran to include a May 11, 2020 flight from Tehran, Iran to Kerman, Iran.

-42 Publicly-available flight tracking information shows that on November 23, 2019, EP-MME (MSN 371) flew from Guangzhou, China to Tehran, Iran, and on November 21, 2019, EP-MMF (MSN 376) flew on routes between Istanbul, Turkey and Tehran, Iran.
+&lt;sup>42 Publicly available flight tracking information shows that on November 23, 2019, EP-MME (MSN 371) flew from Guangzhou, China to Tehran, Iran, and on November 21, 2019, EP-MMF (MSN 376) flew on routes between Istanbul, Turkey and Tehran, Iran.
 Additionally, on November 20, 2019, EP-MMQ (MSN 449) flew from Kuala Lumpur, Malaysia, to Tehran, Iran.

-OEE's May 6, 2020 renewal request and on-going investigation further demonstrate the nature of Mahan Airway's prior actions and its continued actions in violation of the TDO and the Regulations, both directly and through its widespread network of procurement agents, front companies, and intermediaries.

-Subsequent to the December 2, 2019 renewal, Ali Abdullah Alhay and Issam Shammout, parties added to the TDO in May and July 2015, respectively, were each indicted on 17 counts in the United States District Court for the District of Columbia.
-Alhay and Shammout were charged with, among other violations, conspiring to export aircraft and parts to Mahan in violation of export control laws and the embargo on Iran beginning around August 2012 through May 2015.
-Mahan Airways also continues to violate the TDO by operating a number of aircraft subject to the Regulations, including, but not limited to, EP-MMD, EP-MMF, and EP-MMI, aircraft originally acquired from Al Naser Airlines, on international flights into and out of Iran from/to Bangkok, Thailand, Dubai, UAE, and Shanghai, China.
-These flights have continued since the renewal request was submitted, including May 8-10, 2020.
+OEE's on-going investigation since the May 29, 2020 renewal order further demonstrate the nature of Mahan Airway's prior actions and its continued actions in violation of the TDO and the Regulations, both directly and through its widespread network of procurement agents, front companies, and intermediaries.
+In particular, Mahan Airways continues to operate a number of aircraft subject to the EAR, including, but not limited to, EP-MMQ and EP-MMI, on international flights into and out of Iran from/to Shenzhen, China and Istanbul, Turkey, respectively.
+These flights have continued since the October 28, 2020 renewal request was submitted.